AnishSarkar22/Scribit/README.md

 This project is a full-stack web application built using Django for the backend and React for the frontend.
 It implements authentication using JWT (JSON Web Tokens).
 The application allows users to register, log in, create, read, update, and delete notes.

-## Key Features

-- **Full-stack development**: Utilizes both Python and JavaScript for a complete web application.
-- **Backend with Django**: Handles API requests, data storage, and user management.
-- **Frontend with React**: Provides the user interface for interacting with the API.
-- **JWT Authentication**: Secures the application with token-based authentication.
-- **Database integration**: Connects to a locally hosted PostgreSQL database.
-- **CRUD Operations**: Implements create, read, update, and delete functionality for user notes.

 ## Technologies Used

 ### Backend